KallDrexx/rust-media-libs/README.md

 # rust-media-libs
 Rust based libraries for misc media functionality

+## License
+This project is distributed under the terms of both MIT license and the Apache License (Version 2.0).

 ## Libraries
 There are currently 2 supported libraries in this project: